Takanofuji Sanzō

 Takanofuji Sanzō (born 13 May 1997 as Tsuyoshi Kamiyama, also known as Tsuyoshi Sudario) is a former professional sumo wrestler and current mixed martial artist from Sakai, Ibaraki, Japan.
 He made his professional debut in March 2013 and his highest rank was jūryō 5.
 He is the twin brother of former makuuchi division wrestler Takagenji, and they are the first twins to both reach the second highest jūryō division.
 He won one makushita division championship.
 He was suspended from the September 2019 tournament after an investigation found he had struck an attendant, and was asked to retire by the Japan Sumo Association.
 After initially refusing to comply, he retired on 11 October 2019.

 Background

 He was born as Tsuyoshi Kamiyama in Oyama, Tochigi Prefecture.
 He has a Japanese father and Filipino mother.
-He is the older of identical twins, and is distinguished from his brother by the fact that he has a mole near his upper lip.
+He is the older of two twins, and is distinguished from his brother by the fact that he has a mole near his upper lip.
 They also have an older sister.
 They grew up in Sakai, Ibaraki Prefecture.
 Their sister played soccer in national competitions at high school and the twins both played basketball, representing Ibaraki Prefecture in national competition and coming in third place.